Detailed information and admission applications can be found on the Admission's website.

 - Verify that they have the financial resources to cover their expenses during graduate study at Kent State University.
 The Financial Information Worksheet for International Students is available through the Office of Global Education.
 If a governmental entity is funding the student, an official letter regarding the funding must be submitted along with the Financial Information Worksheet for International Students.

-The Financial Information Worksheet for International Students, proof of English proficiency and all transcripts, letters of recommendation, goal/purpose statements, vita/résumés and other required materials as specified by the graduate program must be sent to:
+The Financial Information Worksheet for International Students, proof of English proficiency and all transcripts, letters of recommendation, goal/purpose statements, vita/résumés and other required materials as specified by the graduate program must be sent to the Office of Global Education, Kent State University, 106 Van Campen Hall, 625 Loop Road, Kent, OH 44242, USA.

 After completing the online application form, international applications will receive notification via e-mail that it was received.
 Applicants can also view the status of their submitted application using the Login ID and PIN that they created to complete the application.
 The Division of Graduate Studies will send applicants periodic e-mail reminders regarding any required application materials that have yet to be received.